- Tracks multiple bills that may impact or are of interest to the City

 For items related to the FAA and airplane noise, please visit our separate FAA web portal.

-With housing such a significant regional and legislative issue, the Mayor sent a letter on August 6, 2019 to Senate President Toni Atkins, Senator Jerry Hill, Assemblyman Marc Berman, and the entire Bay Area Caucus to provide information on the City's efforts to help increase the housing supply.
+Housing.
+The Mayor sent a letter on August 6, 2019 to Senate President Toni Atkins, Senator Jerry Hill, Assemblyman Marc Berman, and the entire Bay Area Caucus to provide information on the City's efforts to help increase the housing supply.